On homogeneous 3-dimensional spacetimes: focus on plane waves

 From Remark \ref{ideal_supplementary}, we can find $L$ normal unless $G$ is a semi-direct product $\R \ltimes \Heis$.
-In this case let $I$ be the one parameter group $\{\exp (t X), t \in \R\} \subset \Heis$ and the group $L$ transverse to $I$ as constructed in the proof of Propositions \ref{semi_direct_Heisenberg}.
-The orbit of a point $gI\in G/I$ under the action of $L$ is open if, and only if, $L$ is transverse to $\text{Stab}(gI)=gIg^{-1}$ where $\text{Stab}(gI)$ is the stabilizer of $gI$.
-We have that, as in the proof of \ref{semi_direct_Heisenberg}, that $\l = \R T \oplus \R u \oplus \R Z$ and $\R u \oplus \R Z$ is an ideal in $\g$.
+In this case, let $I$ be the one-parameter group $\left\{\exp (t X), t \in \R\right\} \subset \Heis$ and the group $L$ transverse to $I$ as constructed in the proof of Proposition \ref{semi_direct_Heisenberg}.
+The orbit of a point $gI\in G/I$ under the action of $L$ is open if and only if $L$ is transverse to $\text{Stab}(gI)=gIg^{-1}$ where $\text{Stab}(gI)$ is the stabilizer of $gI$.
+We have, as in the proof of Proposition \ref{semi_direct_Heisenberg}, that $\l = \R T \oplus \R u \oplus \R Z$ and $\R u \oplus \R Z$ is an ideal in $\g$.
 So the conjugates of $X$ are never inside $\l$ since they are never inside the ideal $\R u \oplus \R Z=\l \cap \heis$.
-This shows that $L$ is always transverse to the stabilizer of any point in $G/I$ which implies that the $L-$orbit of every point $gI\in G/I$ is open.
-Hence $L$ acts transitively locally freely on $G/I$ because $G/I$ is connected and the orbits are open, and, by simple-connectedness, we have that the $L-$action is in fact free. $\Box$ \begin{theorem} Let $G$ be a simply connected solvable group of dimension $4$ and $G/I$ a Lorentz $3-$dimensional $G$ homogeneous space.
-Then there exists a simply connected $3-$dimensional group $L$ acting isometrically, freely and transitively on $G/I$ if, and only if, $G$ is not a non-real semi-direct product $\R \ltimes \Heis$.
+This shows that $L$ is always transverse to the stabilizer of any point in $G/I$ which implies that the $L$-orbit of every point $gI\in G/I$ is open.
+Hence $L$ acts transitively locally freely on $G/I$ because $G/I$ is connected and the orbits are open.
+By simple-connectedness, we get that the $L$-action is in fact free. $\Box$ \begin{theorem} Let $G$ be a simply connected solvable group of dimension $4$ and $G/I$ a Lorentz $3$-dimensional $G$ homogeneous space.
+Then there exists a simply connected $3$-dimensional group $L$ acting isometrically, freely, and transitively on $G/I$ if and only if $G$ is not a non-real semi-direct product $\R \ltimes \Heis$ with $I\subset\Heis$.

 \end{theorem}